Women in space: USA

-The US has since the 1980s the largest group of women of all countries, more than all other that have ever gone to space combined.
+The US has hosted women to fly to space since 1983.
+Since then it has hosted more women then all other countries combined.
+After the worldwide first crewed space flights in 1961 and the first flight of a woman in 1963, women in the US, like the Mercury 13, have been campaigning to be included to fly.

 Sally Ride became the first American woman in space, when she flew in June 1983 on the Space Shuttle mission STS-7 to space.

 The first US woman to perform Extravehicular activity (EVA) was Kathryn D. Sullivan on the STS-41-G, which launched on October 11, 1984.

 NASA's first female pilot was Eileen Collins from group 13, who first flew in February 1995 on STS-63 and became the first female US mission commander in July 1999 on STS-93.

 Although not a NASA astronaut, Millie Hughes-Fulford of the U.S. Department of Veterans Affairs flew on the STS-40 Space Shuttle mission in June 1991 as the first female payload specialist from outside the space agency.

+In April 2026 Christina Koch became the first woman to journey into deep space and conduct a lunar flyby as part of the Artemis II mission to the moon.
+In October 2019 participated in the first all-female spacewalk and earlier set the record for spending the most time on a spaceflight than any other woman before, 328 days.

 Russia

-Russia has sent three women since its Roscosmos state corporation inherited in 1991 the Soviet space program, which had sent two, the very first women altogether from Russia to space.
+Russia's Roscosmos has sent three women since it inherited in 1991 the Soviet space program, which had sent two women, both Russian, including the very first women altogether to space.

-Originally chosen as cosmonaut during Soviet times, Yelena V. Kondakova became the first woman cosmonaut for the Russian Federation in 1994, and the first woman to travel for both the Soyuz program and on the Space Shuttle.
+Originally chosen as the third Soviet woman to go to space, Yelena V. Kondakova became the first woman cosmonaut for the Russian Federation in 1994, and the first woman to travel for both the Soyuz program and on the Space Shuttle.
 Twenty years later, Yelena Serova became the first Russian woman cosmonaut to visit the International Space Station on September 26, 2014.

 Actress Yulia Peresild became 2021 the fourth Russian woman flying to space.
 Though she was not sent by the Russian state, since she flew as Spaceflight participant, shooting scenes for a Russian movie at the ISS.

 Russia's only current woman cosmonaut, Anna Kikina, was admitted to the Russian cosmonaut corps in 2012.
 In 2019 Roscosmos announced changes to their space suits to accommodate women and announced in 2020 that Kikina was selected for a flight to the International Space Station in 2022, with SpaceX Crew-5.

+Participants

+Yulia Peresild became in 2021 the first Russian non-professional and spaceflight participant.